Sourced Advocate Composite Persona Architecture

 Any Domain

 The expansion path beyond SPED.
 Domain-specific edge questions.
-Oncology, public defense, housing policy — same harness.
+Oncology, public defense, housing policy: same harness.

-Part V · The Calibration Pipeline
+Part V · Calibration

 01